tayloraswift/swift-unidoc/Guides/Quickstart.md

             - unidoc-test
 ```

-And the following at the end of your docker compose file:
+You will also need to declare the `unidoc-test` network as an external network at the end of your Docker compose file.

 ```yaml
 networks: